lnguyen9152/PythonMarketData/readme.md

 Current Price uses BetterSoup4 to get market data from CNBC and format accordingly.

 Main calls upon current price in a thread and updates to be compared to other values.

-MsgSnd is used as a method to send messages to the OneSignal Client.